catberry/catberry/docs/index.md

 application.

 Please, keep in mind that all store names are NOT case-sensitive.
-If you declare component with the same name twice you wii receive a warning message on startup.
+If you declare component with the same name twice you will receive a warning message on startup.

 After you define a cat-component you can use it like this: